pablodecm/phd_thesis/src/105_chapter_5.md

 the recent observations of the associated production of the Higgs boson with a
 $\textrm{t}\bar{\textrm{t}}$ quark pair [@Sirunyan:2018hoz; @Aaboud:2018urx],
-are found to be compatible with the standard model (SM) theoretical predictions.
+are found to be compatible with the Standard Model (SM) theoretical predictions.
 That said, several predicted properties remain unmeasured because of the difficulty of their experimental determination.
 Among them, the Higgs boson